 In April 2014, we marked a new milestone when BW Group acquired Heidmar’s 50% stake in WOMAR.
 The Group made a purchase of 11x 20kdwt Stainless Steel IMO II chemical tankers, entrusting the commercial management of the entire fleet to WOMAR.

-Today, we continue our founding quest as specialists in the commercial asset management of chemical and oil tankers of up to 55,000 DWT and Aframax Tankers.
+Today, we continue our founding quest as specialists in the commercial asset management of chemical and oil tankers.
 We trade worldwide with a focus on chemicals, vegetable oils, clean and dirty petroleum products and crude oil.

 Generate value for vessel owners and our business partners and establish ourselves as the most trusted and